 Professor Dong’s research and teaching interests include services marketing, international marketing, and marketing management.
 Her articles have been published in Journal of Marketing, Journal of the Academy of Marketing Science, Journal of Service Research, Journal of International Marketing, Journal of Service Management, Journal of Services Marketing, and Marketing Science Institute Working Paper Series among others.
 She has published a book chapter in the book Advances in Banking Technology and Management: Impact of ICT and CRM.
 She is currently serving on the editorial review board of Journal of Service Research, a leading journal in the Services Marketing field.

 Professor Dong has received research grants from National Natural Science Foundation of China, and Juran Doctoral Award from the Joseph M. Juran Center for Leadership in Quality at the University of Minnesota.
 She received the American Marketing Association (AMA) Services Marketing SIG's "Best Services Article Award" in 2014, and the "Best Reviewer Award" of Journal of Service Research in 2016.
 She was an AMA Sheth Doctoral Consortium Fellow in 2008, and a recipient of Thomas J. Campbell '80 Professorship from Lehigh University in 2014.

-- Ye, Jun, Beibei Dong, and Ju-Yeon Lee (2017), “The Long-term Impact of Service Empathy and Responsiveness on Customer Satisfaction and Profitability: An Empirical Investigation in a Healthcare Context,” forthcoming at Marketing Letters.
+- Ye, Jun, Beibei Dong, and Ju-Yeon Lee (2017), “The Long-term Impact of Service Empathy and Responsiveness on Customer Satisfaction and Profitability: An Empirical Investigation in a Healthcare Context,” Marketing Letters, 28 (4), 551-564.